daumling/dataset/docs/modify.md

 function reindex(string $field = null, bool $ignoreDuplicates = false) : Dataset;
 function reindex_callback(callable $cb, bool $ignoreDuplicates = false) : Dataset;
 ```
 These two methods allow for the re-indexing, which sets the key of each record to the value of the given field.
-You can choose to ignore duplicates, which causes the records to be overwriten is the same index appears twice.
+You can choose to ignore duplicates, which causes the records to be overwritten is the same index appears twice.
 The default is to throw an exception for duplicate index values.

 The second method ifs for more complex reindex operations.
 The callback has the following signature:
 ```php